 Truth .
 Youth .
 Reconciliation

-Beyond Fashion Week, Otahpiaaki student teams research and co-create opportunities for development -- design, business operations, or social enterprise ideas, with the intent to promote, connect, and protect each unique collection.
-Over the next seven years, our goal is to contribute to significant social, cultural, restorative, and economic impact across reserves, communities, regions, and territories by providing resources and capacity-building.
+Using the week as a platform for exchange and education over the next seven years, our goal is to invite and contribute to significant social, cultural, restorative, and economic reconciliation across reserves, communities, regions, and territories by promoting, protecting, and providing resources and capacity-building using a seed-to-runway model.
 We emphasize explorations of deep beauty, bold Nation-to-Nation exchange, enhanced industrial design policy and law, and new routes to global markets.
 We are in search of wise practices and excellence.
 We work with humility.

 A Greeting From Our Elder